joshjennings98/backend-demo/README.md

 ## To Do

-* Move template stuff and css stuff to templates and static directories.
 * Don't use `shell=True` but retain the functionality that provides (pipes and redirects etc.)
 * Improve long running fast commands (e.g. `ls -R /`), possible by caching output and reading that.
-* Get rid of all the horrible string manipulation.